jcstein/sequoia-vans/content/Top.en.md

 ---
 header: "Let's get you on the road"
-subheader: "Welcome To Sequoia Vans!"
+subheader: "Welcome to Sequoia Vans!"
 imageFileName: "header-bg.jpg"
 jumpToAnchor: "Inventory"
 jumpToAnchorText: "See Available Vans"